 When preparing for any survival situation, choosing the proper equipment is crucial.
 And it may be hard to narrow down what you need and do not need.
 To know which pieces of equipment to take with you in any survival situation, most experts will recommend the 5 C’s of Survival: cutting, combustion, cover, containers, and cordage.
+This method is great for packing your Bug-Out Bag, Get-Home Bag, or any other survival bag you need.
 Whether you’re creating a kit or finding supplies in the wilderness, using the 5 C’s as a guideline will help you to be well equipped for any emergency.
 By remembering these 5 categories, you’ll be fully equipped with the knowledge to prepare for anything.

 A cutting device is one of the most important C’s to have with you.
 It can be any kind of cutting device, from a well-sharpened, quality knife - to something that has a sharp-enough edge to cut…like a seashell, rock, or even a large grass reed.
 Obviously, knives aren’t found in the woods, so this tool is a must if at all possible to carry.
 Knives can be used for hunting, fish fileting, creating sparks on ferro-rods, first aid, cutting cordage, chopping wood, and so many other possibilities.
 You can always carry more than just one knife because not every situation calls for only one type of cutting edge.
 Keeping 2-3 knives in your bag would be most efficient in case different knives are needed for different reasons.
 The top 3 would be a woodcarving knife, a blade for self-defense, and a heavy utility blade for hunting.